 Like he’s doing a cinematic version of collage director Lance Mungia decorates his movie with elements of nearly every famous Spaghetti Western, post-apocalypse movie and, of course, virtually every samurai film ever made.
 The Lone Wolf and Cub flicks, Yojimbo, Zatoichi, Miyamoto Musashi and even the obscure Son of the Black Mass series all come to mind as the movie plays on.

 It’s not just smirking homage like Quentin Tarantino sometimes succumbs to.
 Instead it all feeds into the sustained metaphor until very late in the movie when the main villain – a top-hatted samurai calling himself Death – blurts out a sudden revelation that puts all the madness into context.
+(And no, we’re not in some kind of Afterlife for Rock Stars.)

 I won’t spoil that moment for you by revealing anything more, suffice it to say that from that point on worrying about the backstory of the nuclear war or other such items becomes as pointless as wondering in what exact country Kafka’s story The Trial takes place.
 Or which side of the Cold War the Villagekeepers in McGoohan’s Prisoner series are on.
 Or whether Goddard’s Alphaville is set on Earth or in a different galaxy.